Ipoh Kek Lok Tong Cave Temple

 • Cooling breeze and plentiful shade in the cave

-• Many facilities available – toilets, ample car park slots, lift, vending machines, wheelchair ramp, swings etc
+• Many facilities available – toilets, ample car park slots, lift, benches, vending machines, wheelchair ramp, swings etc

 • Stunning cave formations